drvinceknight/amwoss/src/README.md

 - Itemized, enumerated lists have `,` at the end and `.` at the end of the last item.
 - In text: Names of libraries are in plain text and capitalized.

+## Research highlights

+> If I was undertaking a research project in this field, reading these three
+> papers would be a good starting point to build the literature.